Entanglement cost for infinite-dimensional physical systems: Preliminaries

-To prove the converse part of our main result, we need to extend also the notion of \emph{separable operations}, originally introduced in Refs.~\cite{Rains1997, Vedral1998} for the finite-dimensional case, to infinite dimensions.
+To prove the converse part of our main result, we need to extend also the notion of \emph{separable operations}, originally introduced in Refs.~\cite{Rains1997, Vedral1998} for the finite-dimensional case, to infinite-dimensional systems.